Helperbird/website/src/pages/blog/how-to-deploy-apps-and-extensions-through-the-google-admin-console.md

 url: /blog/how-to-deploy-apps-and-extensions-through-the-google-admin-console/
 tags: blog
 blog_cat:  GUIDE
-blog_title: How to install and set up Helperbird
+cardTitle: How to install and set up Helperbird
 blog_snip: Your step by step guide on how to install and set up Helperbird.